reunanen/devday2013-predictive-analytics-hands-on/README.md

 The optimization technique is called [maximum likelihood](http://en.wikipedia.org/wiki/Maximum_likelihood).
 It finds coefficients of the linear combination in the model (parameters of the model) that maximizes the probability of the observed data (wine types, red or white).
 (The justification for maximum likelihood arises from statistics.
 It can also be seen as a shortcut to Bayesian estimation.
 Then it arises from [conditional probability](http://en.wikipedia.org/wiki/Conditional_probability).)

+Regularized models at the end of the session script use another optimization criterion, [Maximum a Posteriori (MAP)](https://en.wikipedia.org/wiki/Bayesian_interpretation_of_regularization).
+MAP is very close to maximum likelihood, just augmented with a preference towards simple models.

 # Hands on